Work from home vs telecommuting

 Define Your Hours

 Just as you allocate and separate your workspace, you should have clearly defined business hours.
-Following a routine helps you stay consistent and will prepare you for the transition back to a normal office if you’re returning in the future.
+Following a routine helps you stay consistent and will prepare you for the transition back to a normal office, especially if you’re returning soon.
 Also, if you’re part of a team, sticking to the same schedule as your colleagues makes everything easier.

 Handle Distractions